 aespa’s Ningning: Rebellious Slouchy Aesthetic

 Ningning is currently the face of the “scuffed” streetwear vibe.
 Recently, she was seen in a customized scarlet red sweater paired with black shorts.
 Her look is the textbook definition of the “rebellious slouchy” trend.
 It ignores gender lines and emphasizes movement.
-When she walks through the terminal, the clothes move with her, creating a silhouette that is all about “swag” rather than showing off a specific form.
 It’s a bold departure from the hyper-feminine looks of the past.

 Stray Kids’ Seungmin: Burberry’s Baggy Vision

 Flying out for London Fashion Week, Seungmin gave us a masterclass in monochrome.
 He wore a navy knitted sweater featuring an intricate knight design, but the real star was the pants.
 He opted for surprisingly baggy navy leather trousers.
-This outfit proved a major point: the baggy aesthetic isn’t just for hoodies and sweats.
-It can be translated into high-end editorial looks if you play with the right materials.
+This outfit proved that baggy aesthetics can be translated into high-end editorial looks if you play with the right materials.

 NewJeans’ Hanni: The Ultimate Sonminsu Hoodie